nosqlgeek/vss-rec/README.md

 4. Execute a vector similarity search for the two nearest neighbours

-Here is the source code:
+Here is the source code of the demo application:

 ```
 import os